 Curriculum and Educator Programs

-XSEDE pursues three main goals in supporting computational science education
+XSEDE pursues innovation and collaboration in computational science education.

-XSEDE campus visits emphasize the need for computational science educaton and offer guidance concerning course content
+XSEDE campus visits emphasize the need for computational science education and offer guidance concerning course content

 Campus visits bring together faculty, students, and administrators to discuss the importance of having a workforce that is ready to use modeling and simulation, advanced data analysis, and visualization to explore problems in science and engineering, in both academic and non-academic settings.